Nishi-ku, Sapporo: Mascot

 Nishi's mascot is Yamabe Sankaku (さんかく やまベェ) is a mountain yōkai.
-He is discovered in Kamisunagawa in 1959.
+He was discovered in Kamisunagawa in 1959.
 He is said to inhabit Mount Sankakuyama and Kotonihassamu River.
 It is believed that he is 1.5 million years old.
 He loves to eat mountain apples and komatsuna spinaches from the river.
-As he is a lover of nature (anything natural from the yamame trout to the flowers), he is saving the world from global warming.
+As he is a lover of nature, he is saving the world from global warming.
 He is designed by Yuji Motoaki and became mascot in 2007.
 He is not the only yōkai of his type, there are three others.